rulewis/journey-optimizer.en/help/using/suppression-list.md

 <!--Once a message is sent, the message logs allow you to view the delivery status for each recipient and the associated failure type and reason.
 [Learn more about monitoring message execution](monitoring.md).
 NO ACCESS TO LOGS YET-->

+>[!NOTE]
+>
+>The profiles with **[!UICONTROL Suppressed]** status are excluded during the message sending process.
+Therefore, while the Journey Report will show these profiles as having moved through the journey (read segment and message action), the Email report will not show them in the Sent metrics, because they get filtered out prior to email sending.
+>
+>Learn more on the [Live Report](reports/live-report.md) and [Global Report](reports/global-report.md).

 ### Delivery failures {#delivery-failures}

 There are three types of errors when a delivery fails: